cloe-lang/doc/guide/functions.md

 ### `def` statements

-The most basic way to create functions.
+They are the most basic way to create functions.
 Every `def` statement is composed of a function name, a signature, internal statements, and body expression.
-Interestingly, they can contain other `def` or `let` statements to define intermediate values which are used in subsequent statements and body expressions.
+Internal statements are `def` or `let` statements used in other `def` statements defining intermediate values which are referred to in subsequent internal statements or body expressions.

 ```cloe
 (def (foo x y)